paulmillr/noble-ed25519/README.md

 ```typescript
 function getPublicKey(privateKey: Uint8Array | string | bigint): Promise<Uint8Array>;
 ```
 - `privateKey: Uint8Array | string | bigint` will be used to generate public key.
+If you want to pass bigints, ensure they are Big-Endian.
 - Returns `Promise<Uint8Array>`.
 Uses **promises**, because ed25519 uses SHA internally; and we're using built-in browser `window.crypto`, which returns `Promise`.

 To generate ed25519 public key: